-The team of extradition barristers at 5 St Andrew's Hill are experts in both defending and prosecuting extradition cases.
-5 St Andrew's Hill has a strong reputation for extradition work and represents requested persons in proceedings both inside and outside the European Arrest Warrant (EAW) system including Westminster Magistrates’ Court, and appeals to the Divisional and Administrative Courts, Supreme Court and the European Court of Human Rights.
+Our extradition barristers deal with cases under the European Arrest Warrant (EAW) system and cases outside Europe including Westminster Magistrates’ Court, appeals to the Divisional and Administrative Courts, Supreme Court and the European Court of Human Rights.

 - Advice and representation on requests from Category 2 territories and those with whom the UK has ad hoc extradition arrangements.